-system
+• system

+- evidence

 reasoning

-geologic process
+- geologic process

 rocky planet

-Name: Date: Warm-Up Read the story about Claire and the puddle, and then answer the questions that follow.
+Read the story about Claire and the puddle, and then answer the questions that follow.

 Claire is a middle school student.
-On her way to school of When she returned home after school, she noticed the water in the puddle? - 1.
-What ideas do you have about what happened to the pudd le?
-2. What information would you need to collect in order to be to the puddle? more confident about what happened
+On her way to school one day, she saw a puddle in the road.
+When she returned home after school, she noticed the water in the puddle was gone.
+What happened to the water in the puddle?

+1. What ideas do you have about what happened to the puddle?

+2. What information would you need to collect in order to be more confident about what happened to the puddle?